lab-of-living-matter/freqent/freqent/tests/gaussfield/README.md

 \mathcal{E}^{\mathrm{DGF}}=\frac{8 \alpha^{2} \omega^{2}}{\left(\omega^{2}-\omega_{0}^{2}(q)\right)^{2}+\left(2 D\left(r+q^{2}\right) \omega\right)^{2}}, \quad \dot{s}^{\mathrm{DGF}}=\frac{\alpha^{2}}{D \sqrt{r}}
 ```

-Below is an example, with outputs that will vary slightly from run to run due to random initial conditions
+Below is an example of how to run a simulation and calculate the entropy production rate.
+The simulation takes approximately 10 seconds to run on a 2016 Macbook Air.

 ```python
 import numpy as np